ESR-NZ/human_genomics_pipeline/docs/running_on_a_single_machine.md

 - Input paired end fastq files need to identified with `_1` and `_2` (not `_R1` and `_R2`)
 - Currently, the filenames of the pedigree files need to be labelled with the name of the proband/individual affected with the disease phenotype in the cohort (we will be working towards removing this requirement)
 - Singletons and cohorts need to be run in separate pipeline runs

-Assumptions:

-- There is one proband/individual affected with the disease phenotype of interest in a given cohort (one individual with a value of 2 in the 6th column of the pedigree file)
+- It is assumed that there is one proband/individual affected with the disease phenotype of interest in a given cohort (one individual with a value of 2 in the 6th column of a given pedigree file)

 ### Test data